Why Were The Hobby Loss Rules Enacted

 It is important to note that the IRS does not make this determination automatically.
 It is up to the taxpayer to prove that the activity is a business.
 The IRS will look at all of the evidence and make a determination based on that evidence.

-See also Where To Run A Hobby Business
+See also What Is A Hobby Income

 So, how does the IRS determine whether an activity is a hobby or a business?
 The most important factor is whether the taxpayer is engaged in the activity with the intent of making a profit.
 If the taxpayer is not making a profit, the activity is likely a hobby.
 However, if the taxpayer is making a profit, even if it is not a large profit, the activity is likely a business.